 A DYNON model number 100667-000 (SN: 6020) heated Pitot tube is situated under the left wing.
-The impact port is routed to the EFIS ADAHRS and the Dynon D6.
-A second AOA impact port is also connected to the EFIS ADAHRS and the Dynon D6.
+The impact port is routed to the EFIS ADAHRS and the GARMIN G5.
+A second AOA impact port is also connected to the EFIS ADAHRS.
 Two static ports are installed on each side of the fuselage behind the door.
-They are connected together and routed to the EFIS ADAHRS and the Dynon D6.
+They are connected together and routed to the EFIS ADAHRS and the GARMIN G5.
 An alternate static source is located on the left side of the instrument center console below the instrument panel.
 Prior to flight, it must be checked to make sure there are no blockages to the air inlet.
 Foreign particles can be prevented from entering the Pitot system by the use of the "Remove Before Flight" cover when the aircraft is not flying.
 This protective cover MUST be removed during the pre-flight inspection.
 Care must be taken not to block any of the ports, especially during washing or polishing the aircraft.
-A switch on the switch panel operates the Pitot heat.
-This feature should be used in icing conditions to prevent ice blockage of the Pitot inlet.
+A switch on the switch panel operates the Pitot inlet.
 The DYNON Pitot heat controller unit (SN: 1456) is located inside the left wing, mounted on one rib.
-Proper operation of the Pitot heat assembly is indicated by an AMBER indication on the Engine Monitoring System (EMS).
+Proper operation of the Pitot heat assembly is indicated by an BLUE indication on the Engine Monitoring System (EMS).